pdjr-archive/venus-signalk-tank-service/README.md

 enabling its display on the Venus GUI.

-This is useful because it provides a work-around for Venus' broken native support for multi-channel CAN/N2K tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.
+This is useful because it provides a work-around for Venus' broken native support for CAN connected multi-channel tank sensor devices like the Maretron FPM100 and the Garnet SeeLevel.

 Although designed to address Venus' problem with multi-channel tank sensors, the project will, of course, inject any Signal K tank data